 You’ll Find Charging Stations

 The lounge is low on charging outlets for devices, so you can separate yourself from your phone, iPad, selfie stick, etc. and use this super cool contraption to get juices for your electronics prior to flying.
 I thought that this was pretty funny.

 There is a small subsection that is a designated, “quiet zone” and it is also adjacent to some workstations that are pretty solid.
 This lounge can accommodate up to 72 people, so it is a nice little perk to have some separate space.

 The magazine rack has a TON of reading material.
 I love reading, and so there was plenty to occupy me here.

 There’s also a Dreamliner here.
 ‘Nuff said.
 Although, I really am going to miss Air Canada’s old Winter Blue livery.

 Air Canada Maple Leaf Lounge: Bottom Line

 This is a score for Priority Pass members traveling to LGA.
 I am shocked that I did not know about it until now.
+Update: It’s no longer a part of Priority Pass as of September 2018.
 I was really glad that I discovered it, as I often just visit the AMEX lounge when I come to New York.
 Now, I have an alternate place to visit.
 Plus, I love EnRoute magazine and have been collecting issues since 1998, and now I have a means to get the magazine when I visit 🙂